JohnMops/DevOps/kubernetes/helm/helmfile/README.md

 - name: nginx-ingress # name of your release
   chart: "ingress-nginx/ingress-nginx" # chart name to pull
   version: "3.19.0"   # chart version
   namespace: "nginx" # namespace to deploy to
+  createNamespace: true # helm version 3.2+ #
   labels: # labels for the release
     app: nginx-ingress
   values: # the path to the custom values.yaml file. path from the helmfile location